Follow the guidelines below if you’re building a home, business or other structure near pad-mounted electrical equipment.

 - Allow space for reasonable variations in the size of the equipment in case it needs to be replaced in the future.

-- The 10-foot clearance is measured as between the nearest point on the equipment and the wall, opening or path of egress.
+- The 10-foot clearance is measured as the distance between the nearest point on the equipment and the wall, opening or path of egress.